jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- Use date instead of string to allow locale?

+- Fix Planner test "should display hours of the day using 24-hour notation when locale is portuguese"

 - Planner
+  - Add hover with title explaining hour with full date
   - Create weekly planner integrated with calendar (+ tests)
   - Calendar button to click on day and open planner
+    - Test
-  - Indicate in the cell that clicking will open planner
+  - Indicate in the cell that clicking will open planner (accessibility)

 # Future Steps: